Clastify logo

 A broader acid–base idea

-A Lewis acid accepts an electron pair.
-A Lewis base donates an electron pair.
-This gives a broader definition than the Brønsted–Lowry model, since proton transfer isn't needed.
+A Lewis acid is a chemical species that accepts an electron pair.
+A Lewis base is a chemical species that donates an electron pair.
+This definition goes beyond the Brønsted–Lowry model, since it does not require proton transfer.

 Image

-Lewis theory also covers reactions where no proton is involved:
+Lewis theory can also describe reactions where no proton is involved:

 Applying the theory

-In organic chemistry, nucleophiles behave as Lewis bases because they donate electron pairs.
-Electrophiles behave as Lewis acids because they accept electron pairs.
-In inorganic chemistry, many metal cations, such as Cu²⁺, act as Lewis acids by accepting electron pairs from ligands.
+In organic chemistry, nucleophiles act as Lewis bases because they donate electron pairs.
+Electrophiles act as Lewis acids because they accept electron pairs.
+In inorganic chemistry, many metal cations such as Cu2+Cu^{2+} act as Lewis acids by accepting electron pairs from ligands.

-Here’s the useful link: every Brønsted–Lowry base must have an electron pair available to bind H⁺, so during protonation it behaves as a Lewis base.
+One useful link is worth remembering: every Brønsted–Lowry base must have an electron pair available to bind H+H^+, so during protonation it behaves as a Lewis base.
+The reverse does not always work.
 Not every Lewis acid or base fits the Brønsted–Lowry definition, because many Lewis reactions do not involve protons.

 The bond made when a Lewis base meets a Lewis acid

 A coordination bond is a covalent bond where the same atom donates both bonding electrons.
-Once the bond has formed, it’s just a covalent bond; “coordinate” tells you how the bond was formed, rather than marking it out as a separate type of bond with special properties.
+Once the bond has formed, it’s just a covalent bond; “coordinate” tells you how the bond was made, not that it has a special set of properties.

-In Lewis formulas, draw the donor with a lone pair, and show the acceptor as electron-deficient or carrying a positive charge.
-You can draw the coordinate bond as a normal covalent line, or as an arrow pointing from the donor to the acceptor.
+In Lewis formulas, draw the donor with a lone pair, and draw the acceptor as an electron-deficient atom or with a positive charge.
+You can show the coordinate bond as a normal covalent line, or as an arrow pointing from donor to acceptor.

 Image